Update on Receiving Referrals

 (Other languages: Spanish)

 Lisett (she/her) received her undergraduate degree from the University of Iowa and a master’s degree from the University of Illinois at Urbana-Champaign.
-She has experience working with adults and teenagers experiencing depression, anxiety, family conflict, grief, trauma, and various life transitions.
-Lisett strives to provide a safe and welcoming space to work with individuals to process, heal, and grow.
-She uses cognitive behavioral therapy (CBT), mindfulness, and a strengths-based perspective in her practice.
+She has experience working with adults dealing with depression, anxiety, family conflict, grief, trauma and various life transitions.
+Lisett strives to provide a safe and welcoming space to work with individuals to process, heal and grow.
+She uses cognitive behavioral therapy, mindfulness and a strengths-based perspective in her practice.
 Lisett is a bilingual and bicultural provider in Spanish.

 Anne West, MA, LCSW

-Anne (she/her) offers outpatient psychotherapy services to adolescents and adults with a range of presentations including mood disorders, childhood and present trauma, loss, and life-transitions.
-Anne holds a master’s degree from the University of Chicago School of Social Service Administration, and she completed a post-graduate fellowship at Womencare Counseling Center, specializing in the relational treatment of trauma.
-She integrates psychodynamic, cognitive behavioral, and mindfulness practices in her work with patients, while grounded in a relational framework.
+Anne (she/her) offers outpatient psychotherapy services to adults with a range of presentations, including mood disorders, childhood and present trauma, loss and life transitions.
+Anne holds a master’s degree from the University of Chicago School of Social Service Administration, and she completed a postgraduate fellowship at Womencare Counseling Center, specializing in the relational treatment of trauma.
+She integrates psychodynamic, cognitive behavioral and mindfulness practices in her work with patients, while grounded in a relational framework.

 Jahee Hong Yi, AM, LSW

-Jahee (she/her) provides outpatient psychotherapy to adolescents and adults navigating issues related to anxiety, depression, trauma, loss, parenthood, caregiving, neurodiversity, and life transitions.
-Jahee holds a master’s from the University of Chicago School of Social Work, Policy, and Practice.
-She has worked for eight years in community integration, providing counseling and skills-building to adolescents and adults with disabilities.
+Jahee (she/her) provides outpatient psychotherapy to adults navigating issues related to anxiety, depression, trauma, loss, parenthood, caregiving, neurodiversity and life transitions.
+Jahee holds a master’s degree from the University of Chicago School of Social Work, Policy and Practice.
+She has worked for eight years in community integration, providing counseling and skills-building to adults with disabilities.
 She also provided social care to children and adults while living in India, expanding her curiosity and cultural attunement.
 Her master’s clinical training was completed in outpatient health care settings, providing psychotherapy to individuals across lifespan.
-Grounded in relational and anti-oppressive frameworks, Jahee integrates neuroscience and contextual behavioral approaches, including acceptance and commitment therapy (ACT), dialectical behavior therapy (DBT), functional analytic psychotherapy (FAP), and mindfulness-based practices.
+Grounded in relational and anti-oppressive frameworks, Jahee integrates neuroscience and contextual behavioral approaches, including acceptance and commitment therapy, dialectical behavior therapy, functional analytic psychotherapy and mindfulness-based practices.
 Jahee is a bicultural provider in Korean.

 Legacy Mental Health Fellowship

 Founded in 2022, the Legacy Mental Health Fellowship supports emerging minority social work clinicians who have a passion for reducing health disparities and improving mental health access for Black and Latinx residents on the West Side of Chicago.
-Our fellows provide trauma-informed, culturally attuned, and community-minded psychotherapy services at RUSH and partner with community-based agencies in Garfield Park to improve access to needed services and assure that residents feel affirmed when requesting mental health care at Rush or partnered community-based organizations.
+Our fellows provide trauma-informed, culturally attuned and community-minded psychotherapy services at Rush.
+They also partner with community-based agencies in Garfield Park to improve access to needed services and assure that residents feel affirmed when requesting mental health care at Rush or partnered community-based organizations.

-The Legacy Mental Health Fellowship is a collaboration between the Garfield Park Rite to Wellness Collaborative, RUSH’s Department of Social Work and Community Health (SWaCH), and Chicago State University’s MSW Program.
-It is generously funded by Rachel Kohler and Mark Hoplamazian, the ITW Foundation, and the Hemmelstein Endowment for Health Equity.
+The Legacy Mental Health Fellowship is a collaboration between the Garfield Park Rite to Wellness Collaborative, Rush’s Department of Social Work and Community Health, and Chicago State University’s MSW Program.
+It is generously funded by Rachel Kohler and Mark Hoplamazian, the ITW Foundation and the Hemmelstein Endowment for Health Equity.

 Our Fellows